Democrats are rallying around Harris as she vows to 'earn and win' party nomination for president

 With early voting underway in a matter of months, Democrats have no time to spare if they hope to compete against an energized GOP that has embraced Trump's return.
 They must quickly pivot to unify a shaken Democratic party, refocus an entire campaign apparatus around a new presidential ticket and organize the ground game to get out the vote.

-Trump's team faces its own daunting challenge, refocusing its relentless attacks, from Biden's age, stamina and ability to govern to a yet-to-be- named Democratic nominee, who could be Harris or any number of possible contenders, including critical swing state governors Roy Cooper of North Carolina and Josh Shapiro of Pennsylvania, as well as Sen. Mark Kelly of Arizona.
+Trump's team faces its own challenge, refocusing its relentless attacks, from Biden's age, 81, stamina and ability to govern, to a yet-to-be-named Democratic nominee.
+Among top potential contenders, Michigan Gov. Gretchen Whitmer has said she won't run, and California Gov. Gavin Newsom has said he would back Harris if she became the nominee.
+Gov. Josh Shapiro of Pennsylvania endorsed Harris on Sunday.

 But Republicans have also signaled their early strategy as criticizing Harris as complicit in standing by Biden, despite his fumbles, and they are working on legal challenges to the 2024 election.